 So here are the steps I use to gain illumination (if not enlightenment) from my phone notifications.

-1. Treat each notification as a moment to watch your reactions.
-We don’t need galvanic electrodes on our skin to know we are stressing.
+We don’t need galvanic electrodes on our skin to know we are stressing out.
 It may take some quieting down of the thought machine to reach that awareness, but it’s there.

-4. If you’re not in an emergency situation, continue to let time elapse without responding to the notification.
 Perhaps it sounds again (or has continued sounding).
-Ask yourself, “what if I don’t answer?” and let your mind free-associate.
+Ask yourself, “What if I don’t answer?” and let your mind free-associate.
 Make a note of the responses.

 Obviously, we don’t want to delay long if we are “on call” or awaiting news.
 But if we can develop the ability to focus our attentiveness quickly, this check-in need only take a second or two, no longer than the time between the first and second ring tone.